SeaQL/sea-orm/README.md

 Let's have a quick walk through of the unique features of SeaORM.

 ### Entity
 You don't have to write this by hand!
-Entity files can be generated from an existing database.
+Entity files can be generated from an existing database with `sea-orm-cli`.
 ```rust
 use sea_orm::entity::prelude::*;